Trajan's Bridge

-Trajan's Bridge (Podul lui Traian; Трајанов мост), also called Bridge of Apollodorus over the Danube, was a Roman segmental arch bridge, the first bridge to be built over the lower Danube and one of the greatest achievements in Roman architecture.
-Though it was only functional for 165 years, it is often considered to be the longest arch bridge in both total and span length for more than 1,000 years.
+Trajan's Bridge (Podul lui Traian; Трајанов мост), also called Bridge of Apollodorus over the Danube, was a Roman segmental arch bridge in what is modern Serbia, the first bridge to be built over the lower Danube and considered one of the greatest achievements in Roman architecture.
+Though it was functional for only 165 years, it is often considered to have been the longest arch bridge in both total span and length for more than 1,000 years.

-The bridge was constructed in 105 AD by instruction of Emperor Trajan by architect Apollodorus of Damascus, from Damascus, Roman Syria, before his Second Dacian War to allow Roman troops to cross the river.
-Fragmentary ruins of the bridge's piers can still be seen today.
+The bridge was completed in 105 AD and designed by Emperor Trajan's architect Apollodorus of Damascus before the Second Dacian War to allow Roman troops to cross the river.
+Fragmentary ruins of the bridge's piers are still in existence.

-Description
+Site

 The bridge was situated east of the Iron Gates, near the present-day cities of Drobeta-Turnu Severin in Romania and Kladovo in Serbia.
 Its construction was ordered by the Emperor Trajan as a supply route for the Roman legions fighting in Dacia.

+Construction of the bridge was part of a wider project, which included the digging of side canals so that whitewater rapids could be avoided to make the Danube safer for navigation enabling an effective river fleet, a string of defense posts and development of the intelligence service on the border.

+The remains of the embankment which protected the area during the construction of the canal (in a loop to the south of the Danube) show the magnitude of the works.
+The 3.2 km long canal bypassed the problematic section of the river in an arch-like style.
+Former canals eventually filled with sand, and empty shells are regularly found in the ground.